 While you don't need a physical robot, let's take a close look at the virtual robot we're using.
 Our robot has different sensors which include placements on its: bumper, front eye, electromagnet, and under the eye.
 Also this virtual robot has one pen that is connected to its center.

-If your child interested in learning more about how robots work, or how to use sensors to solve a maze, check out online robotics and coding courses.
-At Create & Learn our robotics for kids program makes it easy to get started, without any expensive hardware.
+If your child interested in learning more about how robots work, or how to use sensors to solve a maze, be sure to check out online robotics and coding courses.
+At Create & Learn, our robotics program makes it easy to get started without any expensive hardware.
 Our curriculum is created by MIT and Stanford experts to set your child up for success, and they can learn on their own schedule, from the comfort of home.
-In our Vex vr program, students learn how to navigate robots through virtual worlds and gain a deeper understanding of how robots can be used to solve problems of real-world applications.
+In our Vex vr program, students learn how to navigate robots through virtual worlds and gain a deeper understanding of how robots can be used to solve problems of real-world applications!

 Learn all about STEM robotics: See what STEM robotics is, why it’s important, and where it falls in a STEM education.
 We'll also reveal some great robotics programs, kits, and competitions so you can jump right into the fun!